guanshi1688/longview-archive/docs/memo/file_map.md

 ```

 `Civilizational Structure` is the current foundational generative model.
+Its pre-layer premise explains how recurrent pressure and structural selection can generate a high-inertia First Principle before Layer 0 begins.
 `Productive-Forces Economics` is the first systematic derived analytical discipline.
 Reality, Future Path, the six series, and structural syntheses are distinct projections or applications of the deeper structure rather than a single linear hierarchy.
 Transition Dynamics begins where stable structural explanation gives way to open movement, leverage, strategic interaction, and branching outcomes.